ergoplatform/ergodocs/docs/node/install/troubleshooting.md

 ### Is there any way to revert without resyncing?

-The latest versions of the node will attempt to fix any errors itself, but if it fails - there is no way to manually roll-back.
+The latest versions of the node will attempt to fix any errors itself, but if it fails - there is no way to manually roll back.